feathersjs/docs/api/channels.md

 ### channel.connections

-The list of all connections in this channel.
+`channel.connections -> [ object ]` contains a list of all connections in this channel.

 ### channel.length

-Returns the total number of connections in this channel.
+`channel.length -> integer` returns the total number of connections in this channel.

 ## Publishing